-- h.
-All participants will receive a premium and the 1st & 2nd place winners will receive an Award. - i.
-Only the hog being exhibited in the carcass class is to be brought to carcass.
-If additional hogs are brought to be processed on the day of the live evaluation, advance arrangements are required to be made with the processor to ensure the hog can be accommodated. - 24.
-Homegrown: - a.
-Must follow the guidelines set forth by the CCAIS Livestock Committee for Homegrown. - b.
-The placings in the Homegrown Class will not affect the sale order of the Market Class Hogs, except for Grand and Reserve. - Educational Exhibit will be a Swine Science Exhibit - 3-Dimensional exhibit (or notebook AND poster) with article relating to feeding, production, processing of pork products, or industry standards.
+- Must follow the guidelines set forth by the CCAIS Livestock Committee for Homegrown. - The placings in the Homegrown Class will not affect the sale order of the Market Class Hogs, except for Grand and Reserve. - Educational Exhibit will be a Swine Science Exhibit - 3-Dimensional exhibit (or notebook AND poster) with article relating to feeding, production, processing of pork products, or industry standards.